d-Rickyy-b/d-rickyy-b.github.io/_posts/2019-11-27-writing-a-parser.md

 %ignore WS
 ```

 That describes our syntax pretty well.
 There is only a very small issue: The grammar is not parsible by a "Look-Ahead LR parser" (LALR parser).
 You may ask "wtf is a LALR parser" and "why can't it parse the file given our grammar?" and both are adequate questions.
 I could give you an answer, but for that we need to go deeper into parsing.
 Especially into the parser stack and shift/reduce conflicts.
 Please bear with me - a very very short digression.
+This topic is not easy and you might want to check [some tutorial](https://www.tutorialspoint.com/compiler_design/compiler_design_types_of_parsing.htm) or other literature on the topic if you are trying to understand everything.
+If you just care about the result and the code, you can jump down to the bottom of the post.

 ## How parsers work - short digression